-Figure B.5 plots the auxiliary map $X \mapsto P{dt}^{(n)} + X P{\$bt}^{(n)}$ for selected trading days and maturities.
-As shown by the lower part of Figure B.5, the typical map toward the end of the sample is virtually perfectly linear and monotonic as one moves along the strike prices, so cross-sectional errors are immaterial.
+Figure B.6 plots the auxiliary map $X \mapsto P{dt}^{(n)} + X P{\$bt}^{(n)}$ for selected trading days and maturities.
+As shown by the lower part of Figure B.6, the typical map toward the end of the sample is virtually perfectly linear and monotonic as one moves along the strike prices, so cross-sectional errors are immaterial.
 In the middle of the sample, the relationship still holds with almost no error despite a lower number of strike prices available relative to the last years of the sample.
 However, note how the cross-sectional errors are clearly visible during the first years of the sample, in which the strikes available are relatively few.
-(The Figure also reports the index price to better gauge the moneyness of the put and call options associated with each cross-sectional data point.)
+(The figure also reports the index price to better gauge the moneyness of the put and call options associated with each cross-sectional data point.)

-Figure B.4c box-plots the size of the law-of-one-price violations present in the sample, which, for the most part, are concentrated around errors of less than 1 percent; larger violations are associated with the first years of the sample-probably because of a relatively low liquidity-and with years of greater volatility such as 2001 or 2009-10.
-Data previous to 1994 are more problematic by this metric (see also Golez 2014) and I therefore exclude them altogether from the sample.
+Figure B.5a box-plots the size of the law-of-one-price violations present in the sample, which, for the most part, are concentrated around errors of less than 1 percent; larger of-the-money options.
+Whenever I spot non-monotonicities for low and high moneyness levels, I restrict the sample to strikes with moneyness levels between 0.7 and 1.1 before running the cross-sectional LAD regression.